jake-knerr/cogent/README.md

 # View Component Design Pattern <!-- omit in toc -->

 This document describes a simple design pattern for JavaScript frontend development.
-The goal of this design pattern is to provide a technique to build applications/widgets with view components that encapsulate state while keeping the pattern as simple as possible.

 ---